 6.8.
-4.17.
-Terms of Tenancy Lease
+Terms of Lease

 BMR tenants will be subject to the same conditions of tenancy as other tenants occupying the subject property, except for terms relating to occupancy, income eligibility, annual recertification, and limits on rents.
-The initial BMR lease term must be for one year.
 Each BMR unit shall be leased under a form of tenant lease approved by the City.
 The tenant lease shall, among other matters:

-- Provide for termination of the lease for failure: (1) to provide any information required under the Regulatory Agreement or reasonably requested by the property manager to establish or recertify the tenant's qualification, or the qualification of the tenant's household, for occupancy of the BMR unit, or (2) to income qualify as a result of any material misrepresentation made by such tenant with respect to the income computation or certification; - Be for an initial term of not less than one (1) year.
-After the initial year of tenancy, the lease may be month to month by mutual agreement of the apartment owner and the tenant, however the rent may not be raised more often than once every twelve (12) months after such initial year.
-The property manager will provide each tenant with at least sixty (60) days' written notice of any increase in rent applicable to such tenant;
+- Provide for termination of the lease for failure: (1) to provide any information required under the Regulatory Agreement or reasonably requested by the apartment owner/property manager to establish or recertify the tenant's qualification, or the qualification of the tenant's household, for occupancy of the BMR unit, or (2) to income qualify as a result of any material misrepresentation made by such tenant with respect to the income computation or certification; - Be for an initial term of not less than one (1) year.
+After the initial year of tenancy, the lease may be month to month by mutual agreement of the apartment owner/property manager and the tenant, however the rent may not be raised more often than once every twelve (12) months after such initial year.
+The apartment owner/property manager will provide each tenant with at least sixty (60) days' written notice of any increase in rent applicable to such tenant; - Prohibit subleasing of the BMR unit or any portion of the BMR unit, contain nondiscrimination provisions, and include the tenant's obligation to inform the property manager of any need for maintenance or repair; - Allow termination of the tenancy only for an increase in tenant's household income above qualifying income or for good cause, including violation of the terms and conditions of the tenant lease, violations of house rules, non-payment of rent, violations of applicable federal, state, or local law, or other good cause;

-- Prohibit subleasing of the BMR unit or any portion of the BMR unit, contain nondiscrimination provisions, and include the tenant's obligation to inform the property manager of any need for maintenance or repair; - Allow termination of the tenancy only for an increase in tenant's household income above qualifying income or for good cause, including violation of the terms and conditions of the tenant lease, violations of house rules, non-payment of rent, violations of applicable federal, state, or local law, or other good cause; - Include, at the apartment owner's option, the obligation for the tenant to provide a security deposit not exceeding two months' rent; and - Otherwise conform to this Manual.
+- Include, at the apartment owner's option, the obligation for the tenant to provide a security deposit not exceeding two (2) months' rent; and - Otherwise conform to this Manual.

 6.9.
-4.18.Occupancy Requirements
+Occupancy Requirements

-The property owner/property manager shall notify the City or its agent if it suspects that there have been any changes to the occupancy of the BMR unit.
+The apartment owner/property manager shall notify the City or its agent if it suspects that there have been any changes to the occupancy of the BMR unit.
 If the tenant fails to receive approval from the City for any changes in occupancy, or subleases the property, or fails to provide the annual occupancy recertification, the tenant shall be in violation of its lease and will no longer qualify as a BMR tenant.

-7.0 5.0 Appeal Process
+7.0 Appeal Process

 Any person may appeal a decision made under this Manual.
-The appellant must file a written appeal with either the Community Development Director (if the program is being administered by the City) or the Executive Director of any agency administering the BMR program within 10 days of receipt the date of the decision.
-The Community Development Director or the Executive Director, as applicable, will hear the appeal and provide a written decision on the appeal within 10 days from receipt of the appeal.
+The appellant must file a written appeal with either the Community Development Director (if the program is being administered by the City) or the Executive Director of any agency administering the BMR program within ten (10) days of the date of the decision.
+The Community Development Director or the Executive Director, as applicable, will hear the appeal and provide a written decision on the appeal within ten (10) days from receipt of the appeal.

-The appellant may further appeal the decision of the Community Development Director or the Executive Director, as applicable, by filing a written appeal with the Community Development Director within 10 days of receipt the date of the decision.
-The appeal will be heard by the City Council a Third-Party Hearing Officer within 30 days from the date of receipt of the written appeal.
-The City Council's Third-Party Hearing Officer's decision on the appeal is final.
+The appellant may further appeal the decision of the Community Development Director or the Executive Director, as applicable, by filing a written appeal with the Community Development Director within ten (10) days of the date of the decision.
+The appeal will be heard by a Third-Party Hearing Officer within thirty (30) days from the date of receipt of the written appeal.
+The Third-Party Hearing Officer's decision on the appeal is final.